ryogrid/articles/skiplist_en.md

     - [skip_list_iterator.go](https://github.com/ryogrid/SamehadaDB/blob/5bf82e666416617ce1d2bd0fbaf16987be73bbc7/container/skip_list/skip_list_iterator.go)
     - [skip_list_test.go](https://github.com/ryogrid/SamehadaDB/blob/5bf82e666416617ce1d2bd0fbaf16987be73bbc7/container/skip_list/skip_list_test/skip_list_test.go)
   - [Code tree of the whole RDB](https://github.com/ryogrid/SamehadaDB/tree/5bf82e666416617ce1d2bd0fbaf16987be73bbc7)
-- The explanations in this document may have been insufficient, but even in that case, if you read the source code listed above based on the contents of this document, I hope that you will be able to create something similar (regardless of the development language).
+- The explanations in this document may be insufficient, but even in that case, if you read the source code listed above based on the contents of this document, I hope that you will be able to create something similar (regardless of the development language)

 # Finally
 - If you find any bugs or misses in the design or in the code examples, please feel free to point them out!